The Impact of World War One

 There were also 1.7 million British wounded, of which 80,000 were gas victims, 30,000 were made deaf, 80,000 had 'shell shock', and there were 250,000 amputees.
 The wounded increased over time.
 At the end of 1928, nearly 2.8 million war veterans were receiving a war disability pension.
 There were still 65,000 soldiers in mental hospitals by 1929.
 Millions of men had been uprooted and taken away from home for the first time.
 They were exposed to new vices, like achohol, violence, tobacco, profanity and prostitution.
 There were over 400,000 venereal disease cases treated during the war, which would have emotional and physical consequences for soldiers of all ranks and their families.

 Death in the the First World War caused untold psychological casualties.
 These were both soldiers and civilians, who either saw death personally, or suffered a profound loss of a loved one.
 The huge numbers of casualties, over a four year war, was both shocking and unprecedented, in the twentieth century.
-Almost every family had lost someone they knew, and probably none in he language of the time, died 'nobly'.
+Almost every family had lost someone they knew, and probably none in the language of the time, died 'nobly'.
 More often than not , most soldiers were slaughtered in large numbers, and died in the most horrific ways.
-Few were killed in hand to hand fighting.
+Few soldiers were killed in hand to hand fighting.
 Most were obliterated by a distant shell or cut to pieces, by close up machine gun fire.
 They drowned in mud or disappeared, and had no known grave.
 Death in this new industrial warfare, was often annonomous, indiscriminate, random and unpredictable.
 Such pointless deaths could not be easily understood, or explained, or even dealt with, by those who grieved.
 Civilian soldiers, who had volunteered for war, were not trained to deal with this trauma psychologically.
-For many, the haunting memories of terrible battles and lost friends, would emotionally scar them for life.
+For many, the haunting memories of terrible battles and lost friends, would emotionally scar them for life, and their families.